willmendesneto/bolt-complete/README.md

 - `npm run test`: Running unit tests using MochaJS.
 You can run the tests in watch mode running the command passing `-w`.
 EX: `npm run test -- -w`

+## Publishing the package

+This project is using `np` as publisher helper.
+So there are some automated tasks that will be triggered when `np` runs:

+- Run the tests, lint and `.editorconfig` configuration and check if the code coverage are on the expected values;
+- Check if the changelog has the required updates to automate the `CHANGELOG.md` file update;

+For more information, please check [`np` documentation](https://github.com/sindresorhus/np#readme) to check all the NPM events that are triggered.

 ## Author

 **Wilson Mendes (willmendesneto)**